-Ms. Shuman is Managing Partner of Edgehill Endowment Partners.
-Prior to founding Edgehill Endowment Partners, Ellen served as Vice President and Chief Investment Officer of Carnegie Corporation of New York (January 1999 to July 2011).
-Ellen was its first Chief Investment Officer and recruited President Vartan Gregorian.
-Ellen built the investment office and implemented a set of strategies that dramatically diversified the portfolio - globally and by asset class, generating investment performance that exceeded the Corporation's policy benchmark throughout her tenure, growing total assets from \$1.5 billion to \$2.55 billion, after spending of more than \$1 billion.
+At Carnegie Corporation of New York, Ms. Shuman was recruited by President Vartan Gregorian to serve as the foundation's first Chief Investment Officer.
+She built the Corporation's investment office and implemented a set of strategies that dramatically diversified the portfolio - globally and by asset class.
+Investment performance exceeded the Corporation's policy benchmark throughout her tenure, in which the Corporation's assets grew from \$1.5 billion to \$2.55 billion, after spending of more than \$1 billion.
+Unlike colleges and universities, all endowment growth was from investment return.

-Prior to Carnegie Corporation, Ellen worked for David Swensen at the Yale Investment Office (1986-1998), serving as Director of Investments.
-At Yale, Ms. Shuman focused on real estate, energy and fixed income asset classes, including the University's debt issuance.
+Prior to Carnegie Corporation, Ms. Shuman worked at the Yale University Investment Office, reporting to Chief Investment Officer David Swensen.
+As Director of Investments she focused primarily on real estate, along with energy and fixed income asset classes, including the

+University's debt issuance.
 She taught several courses at Yale College and the Yale School of Management on Finance and Real Estate Investing.